Grantham Scholar Nicole Kennard researches agriculture in relation to urban food systems in the US and the UK, with an interest in Covid’s impact.

 Additionally, I am a volunteer at the Bija Foundation, a non-profit based out of Oakland, California, which works to support locally based sustainability projects.
 I serve as the Community Outreach and Agricultural Education Coordinator at Bija, working on a project called Code Green, which aims to teach K-12 students computer science by coding sensors to automate hydroponic growing systems.
 This project is being spearheaded in Atlanta, as many students in the south of Atlanta do not have opportunities to learn computer science in high school and also live in food desert areas.
 In this way, students will be able to use practical computer science skills to help them grow fresh, healthy food, tackling the combined issues of education and food access.

 Nicole spoke about her research and her work with Foodhall at our Annual Symposium 2020.
-During this talk she spoke about the impact the pandemic has had on food insecurity in Sheffield.
+During this talk she explained the impact of the pandemic on food insecurity in Sheffield.
 You can find more in this write up: Symposium ’20: Racial justice, Covid and the SDGs.

-Nicole has 2 chapters published in Springer’s Encyclopedia of the UN Sustainable Development Goals.
+Grantham Scholar published in Springer’s Encyclopedia of the UN Sustainable Development Goals.
+Nicole Kennard writes 2 chapters for Springer’s Encyclopedia of the SDGs.

 Kennard N.J., Bamford R.H.
 (2020) Urban Agriculture: Opportunities and Challenges for Sustainable Development.
 In: Leal Filho W., Azul A., Brandli L., Özuyar P., Wall T. (eds) Zero Hunger.
 Encyclopedia of the UN Sustainable Development Goals.
 Springer, Cham. https://doi.org/10.1007/978-3-319-69626-3_102-1